bcgov/nr-epd-aq-statements/doc/WARNING_SELECTION_LOGIC.md

 3. If a date exists, age is calculated by comparing the warning's date to today's date (in BC timezone).
 4. Different thresholds apply:
    - Default: Include if less than 5 days old (`RECENT_THRESHOLD_DAYS`)
-   - Special case: For warnings with `ice: issue`, include only if less than 1 day old
+   - Modifiers: For warnings with `ice: issue`, include only if less than 1 day old
-5. If the age is less than the applicable threshold, the warning is added to the Wildfire Smoke Warnings list.
+5. If the age is less than the applicable threshold, the warning is added to `_wildfire.yaml`.

 ### For Recent Warnings

-1. All files with a `date` metadata field are considered for the Recent Warnings list.
+1. All files with a `date` metadata field are considered.
 2. Special handling for wildfire smoke warnings:
    - If it's a wildfire smoke warning with `ice: issue` and is 1+ days old, it's explicitly excluded
    - This is done to prevent older "issue" wildfire smoke warnings from appearing in the recent list
-3. Otherwise, any warning less than 5 days old (`RECENT_THRESHOLD_DAYS`) is included in the Recent Warnings list.
+3. Otherwise, any warning less than 5 days old (`RECENT_THRESHOLD_DAYS`) is added to `_recent_warnings.yaml`.

 ## Technical Implementation